system76/docs/_articles/switch.md

 ![ubuntu-launcher](/images/switch/ubuntu-launcher.png)

 If the GNOME desktop environment isn't for you, it can be changed easily.
+People change desktop environments when they want a different appearance or different settings options.
 Please see this article for how to change desktop environments:

 [Desktop Environment](/articles/desktop-environment/)

 ### Installing Software

-Ubuntu comes with a full featured [GNOME Software](https://wiki.gnome.org/Apps/Software) to search for new software, games, programs, and other applications for your computer.
+Ubuntu comes with [GNOME Software](https://wiki.gnome.org/Apps/Software) to search for new software, games, programs, and other applications for your computer.

 ![apple-software](/images/switch/apple-software.png)